eyra/mono/data_extractor/README.md

 Command:
 `poetry run python google_search_history/simulation_gsh.py`

-This will generate a dummy Google Takeout ZIP file, containing a simulated BrowserHistory.json file, and stores it in `tests/data/takeout.zip`.
+This will generate a dummy Google Takeout ZIP file containing a simulated BrowserHistory.json file, and stores it in `tests/data/takeout.zip`.

 The BrowserHistory.json file mainly describes what